evazhang612/sokt-landing/_pages/technicals.md

 permalink: /build
 ---

+## Ethos
+I like to work on projects that

 ## Technical Interests
 I'm at the moment focused on learning about Explainable AI and Cybersecurity.

 Previously I've worked on projects in Deep Learning research @Stanford ML ([Climate Change](https://stanfordmlgroup.github.io/), Coauthor NeurIPS 2019 CC 19'), @WBG ([Famine Prediction](https://www.worldbank.org/en/programs/famine-early-action-mechanism)), and [Stanford Center for Biomedical Informatics Research](https://bmir.stanford.edu/) (EHR Patient Outcomes, Primary Coauthor WiML 18').
-Last summer, I worked on improving image label granularity for company-wide Visual Search @ Google (for applications such as Google Lens).
+Last summer, I worked on improving image label granularity for company-wide [Vision Semantic Service @ Google](https://images.google.com/) (applications include Lens, Vision AI, OCR).
 Freshman summer I worked on Genome Assembly software for Stanford Biology and worked on a deep learning project at a startup called Omniscience.

 ## Sample Technical Courses
 Stay tuned for a CS course on Interpretability & Fairness in the spring!
 If you really care about grades, you can click on the course dropdown  (but please don't feel obliged).